ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/dashboards.md

 > **Tip:** After saving a dashboard with one or both default tokens, you can edit the dashboard and enable:
 > **Overwrite existing Resource/Website Group fields with `##defaultResourceGroup##` and/or `##defaultWebsiteGroup##` tokens**.
-> This replaces any pre-existing widget values with the default tokens—handy for templatizing existing dashboards for repeated use across customers or locations.
+> This replaces any pre-existing widget values with the default tokens—handy for templating existing dashboards for repeated use across customers or locations.

 ### Custom Tokens